Whanganui National Park

 The Whanganui National Park is a national park located in the North Island of New Zealand.
 Established in 1986, it covers an area of 742 km2 bordering the Whanganui River.
 It incorporates areas of Crown land, former state forest and a number of former reserves.
-The river itself is not part of the park.
+The river itself is not part of the park, but is a popular paddling route titled the Whanganui Journey, one of New Zealand's "Great Walks".
+The New Zealand Department of Conservation highlights Whanganui National Park as being the National Park most closely tied to human settlement.